 A person who receives a negative notice has a right to have the matter reviewed by VCAT, however the extent to which a Category A assessment can be reviewed is limited (Sections 26 – 26C).

-What to include in a written submission to retain a valid assessment notice
+What to include in a written submission

 To avoid a negative assessment, the following provides a general guide as to the content of written submissions.

 It is important to address each and every ground upon which the Secretary relies in giving their written notice of a proposed negative assessment.

 Where the Secretary has received a notification of a relevant event (person found guilty or charged with a relevant offence) the details of the event will be disclosed in their written notice.